tricko93/task-list-udemy-laravel/README.md

 	# Edit database name and password
 	code .env
 ```

-- Start the database container using Docker Compose.
+Start the database container using Docker Compose.

 ```
 	# Start the database container
 	docker compose up
 ```

-- Run the application using PHP Artisan.
+Run the application using PHP Artisan.

 ```
 	# Generate the unique application key
 	php artisan key:generate

 	# Run the database migrations
-	php artisan migrate
+	php artisan migrate --seed

-	# Run the database seeder
-	php artisan db:seed

 	# Run the application
 	php artisan serve
 ```

-- Open http://localhost:8000 in Web browser.
+Open http://localhost:8000 in Web browser.

 ## Configuration

-- You can change the configuration variables by editing the .env file in the root directory of the project.
+You can change the configuration variables by editing the .env file in the root directory of the project.
 For example:

 ```
 	# Edit the .env file